 The CDC offers the following guidelines to help prevent STEC infections:

 - Wash your hands frequently, especially after using the bathroom or changing soiled diapers, and before preparing or eating food.

 - Cook all meats thoroughly, using a meat thermometer to determine when food has reached a safe temperature.

 - Wash any cooking utensils, knives, and cutting boards that frequently come into contact with raw food.

 - Wash fruits and vegetables well, especially if eaten raw.

 - Avoid raw fish and oysters, as well as raw juices and unpasteurized dairy products.

 - Avoid drinking water while playing or swimming in lakes, streams, ponds, and swimming pools.

-Most patients recover within a few days with no long-term effects.
-In rare cases, a severe infection can cause hemolytic uremia, which can lead to anemia, kidney failure, and death.
+The outlook often depends on the severity of your infection and timely treatment.
+Most people recover from enteritis within a few days with no long-term effects.
+In rare cases, a severe infection can cause hemolytic uremia, which can lead to anemia, kidney failure, and even death.